Graduate School Commencement FAQs

 Doors will open at 2:15 p.m. for Commencement, and 8:15 a.m. for Baccalaureate.
 Guests who have accommodations can arrive 15 minutes prior for entrance.

-If you anticipate needing any accommodations in order to ensure an accessible Commencement ceremony for you or your guests, please contact the Learning and Accesibility Services office at LAS@wheaton.edu as soon as possible.
+If you anticipate needing any accommodations in order to ensure an accessible Commencement ceremony for you or your guests, please contact the Registrar's office at commencement@wheaton.edu as soon as possible.

 Yes, a professional photographer will be taking a picture of you receiving your diploma and/or being hooded.
-You and your family will be able to order prints; information will be sent to your my.wheaton email address.
-This will eliminate the need for individual photographs by family and relatives inside Edman Chapel.
+You will be able to order prints; information will be sent to the student's my.wheaton.edu email address from the photographer.

 You can order graduation announcements with Jostens through the Campus Store.

-You can order your transcript from our third-party vendor, Parchment, on the Wheaton portal under Banner Self Service > Student Services > Student Records > Request Official Transcript.
+Instructions for ordering transcripts can be found here.
+Current students can place an order through Parchment.
+Go to the Student Portal > Banner Self Service > Student Services > Student Records > Request Official Transcript.
 While completing your order online, please indicate if you want the transcript order to be held until your degree is posted.

 See the Full Commencement Week Event Schedule